 Clean up your bathroom with water.
 Bugs can’t swim, and this is probably the biggest weapon you can use against them.

-Make sure you get water to every part of your bathroom and where you can’t use other appliances like vacuum cleaners to suck up the bugs.
+Make sure you get water to every part of your bathroom, especially where you can’t use other appliances like vacuum cleaners to suck up the bugs.

 You can also squish them or use tape or anything sticky.
 The bottom line here is, whatever procedure you may choose to clean up, make sure you don’t leave a stone unturned.